How does a search engine use information from anchor text in links pointed to pages?

 Other modifications may impact the crawl score.
 For example, the crawl score of URLs that have not been crawled in a relatively long period of time can be up-weighted so that the minimum refresh time for a URL is a predetermined period of time, such as two months.

 Where Crawl Frequency is Used – The URL scheduler may set and refine a URL crawl frequency for each URL in the data structure.
 This frequency represents a selected or computed crawl frequency for each URL.
-Crawl frequencies for URLs in daily layer and real-time layer will tend to be shorter than the crawl frequency of URLs in the base layer.
+Crawl frequencies for URLs in a daily layer and real-time layer will tend to be shorter than the crawl frequency of URLs in the base layer.

 Dropping URLs – The URL scheduler determines which URLs are deleted from data structure and therefore dropped from system.
 URLs might be removed to make room for new URLs.
 A “keep score” might be computed for each URL, and the URLs could then be sorted by the “keep score.”